jessxec/Ribbit-443/README.md

 ### Backend
 - **Firebase**: For storing user data, managing authentication, and tracking progress.
 - **Python**: Custom-built audio processing API for pitch analysis and feedback.
-Voice analysis done on Python Anywhere: https://www.pythonanywhere.com/user/JackSun815/shares/4d1ea9279ea74aef80b725b27afebc0b/
+Currently the file is can also be found under /resources/audio_analysis_api.py, and also hosted here on the cloud: https://www.pythonanywhere.com/user/JackSun815/shares/4d1ea9279ea74aef80b725b27afebc0b/

 ### Tools